 Other than one study,30 there is little evidence to support the new recommendations for children under 12 years of age with diagnosed asthma; therefore GINA 2020 recommends (off-label recommendation on the basis of safety) that these children are advised to use a low dose ICS whenever they use their SABA for relief.

 In summary, in my view, the new GINA 2020 treatment recommendations may, on the basis of safety, reduce the burden of asthma in the UK.3

-Dr Mark L Levy was Clinical Lead, National Review of Asthma Deaths (2011–2014) and is a sessional GP and member of the GINA a member of the GINA Board of Directors and Dissemination and Implementation Committee
+Dr Mark L Levy was Clinical Lead, National Review of Asthma Deaths (2011–2014) and is a sessional GP and member of the GINA Board of Directors and Dissemination and Implementation Committee

 This project was initiated and funded by Teva Respiratory.
 Teva have had no influence over content.
 Topics and content have been selected and written by independent experts.